RodrigoPerez943/EZCALENDAR/README.md

 30-5-2024 COTE, 31-5-2024 SDG2, 4-6-2024 CORE
 ```

-And then hit entrer, Now you will find the calnedar created in the repository directory!
+After hitting enter you will find the calendar created in the repository directory!